faithdorcas/se-assignment-4-github-and-visual-studio-faithdorcas/README.md

 Create a new file in this directory, e.g., ci.yml.
 Define the Workflow:

 Use YAML syntax to define the workflow.
-Here’s an example of a simple CI workflow
 name: CI

 on: [push, pull_request]